-QAHI is the only centre offers a complete and comprehensive cardiac services to all sectors of the population of Jordan as well as patients from neighbouring countries.
+QAHI is the only centre offers complete and comprehensive cardiac services to all sectors of the population of Jordan as well as patients from neighbouring countries.
 It has a capacity of 178 beds.

 4. Prince Hussein Centre for Urology and Organ Transplant PHCUOT (2000)

-The centre has the latest equipment for management of kidney, ureter, and bladder disorders.
+The centre has the latest equipment for the management of kidney, ureter, and bladder disorders.
 It offers non-invasive treatment of benign prostatic hyperplasia as well as the most recent investigative tools of bladder physiology and erectile dysfunction.
 It hosts the Jordan Society for Encouraging Organ Transplantation.

 5. Queen Rania Hospital for Children/Pediatric Hospital (2009)